Scifabric/pybossa/doc/user/tutorial.rst

 You can use Markdown or plain text for the content of the posts.
 And you will also be able to edit them or delete after creation if you want.

-To write a post simply go to the application settings page and there you will find an option to write your blog posts.
+To write a post simply go to the application **Settings tab and there you will find an option to write, read or delete your blog posts.

 .. _export-results: